carbon-design-system/carbon-website-archive/src/content/guidelines/accessibility/overview.md

 tabs: ['Overview', 'Color', 'Keyboard', 'Developers']
 ---

-<page-intro>IBM firmly believes that web and software experiences should be accessible for everyone, regardless of abilities or impairments.
-This guide will help ensure that your product or web experience meets or exceeds the standards for accessibility.</page-intro>
+IBM firmly believes that web and software experiences should be accessible for everyone, regardless of abilities or impairments.
+This guide will help ensure that your product or web experience meets or exceeds the standards for accessibility.

 ## Carbon and Accessibility